remarkablegames/phaser-template/README.md

 ## Test

-There are no tests, but there is linting:
+There are no tests, just linting:

 ```sh
 # with npm